 Booting into GParted Live from this point will take about 5 minutes on an ASUS P5QL-VM DO/CSM LGA775 motherboard with an Intel QX9650 and 5 various SATA hard drives connected.
 A Thermaltake Armor A90 system case was used to house all this equipment because of its spacious interior and massive cooling fans.
-During this time, the kernel is detecting your keyboard, mouse and all the attached hard drives in your computer.
+During this time, the kernel is detecting your keyboard, mouse, and all the attached hard drives on your computer.
 If the kernel has a problem communicating with a hardware address it will timeout which is the cause of the apparent delay for booting the utility.

 The next prompt will ask which language you prefer.
 Notice that on my Socket 775 motherboard it automatically choose 33, for US English.
 Just hit enter and continue.

 Now you will get the X-window graphical environment options.
 Some computers do not support the video modes detected and will have to use the “sudo Forcevideo” configuration.
-You can customize your screen size here but for most users that are in hurry, input 0 and hit enter!
+You can customize your screen size here but for most users that are in a hurry, input 0 and hit enter!

 GParted Booted And Operational!

 As soon as the software came up, it displayed the Western Digital WD2500BEKT 250Gb SATA hard drive that was in my Thermaltake BlacX 5G USB 3.0 Docking Station in the GParted utility window.